JosuaKrause/redipy/README.md

 via `redipy.script.RedisFn` or `redipy.script.CallFn` respectively.

-Note, that `redipy.script.RedisFn` and `redipy.script.CallFn` can always be used in redis backend scripts.
-However, calling functions this way will have the native lua behavior which can lead to surprising results.
+Note, that `redipy.script.RedisFn` and `redipy.script.CallFn` can always be used in Redis backend scripts.
+However, calling functions this way will have the native Lua behavior which can lead to surprising results.
 To patch those up as well you can use `redipy.redis.lua.LuaBackend.add_redis_patch_plugin`, `redipy.redis.lua.LuaBackend.add_general_patch_plugin`, and `redipy.redis.lua.LuaBackend.add_helper_function_plugin` to add the subclasses